-The head entity in conjunction with other members of the tax-consolidated group has also entered into a tax sharing agreement upon lodgement of the 2008 income tax return.
+The head entity in conjunction with other members of the tax-consolidated group has also entered into a tax sharing agreement.
 The tax sharing agreement provides for the determination of the allocation of income tax liabilities between the entities should the head entity default on its tax payment obligations.
 No amounts have been recognised in the financial statements in respect of this agreement as payment of any amounts under the tax sharing agreement is considered remote.